Let Your Property

 Set in the beautiful grounds of Stratford Park, Stroud’s Museum in the Park offers an educational and fun, free thing to do in May half term in Oxford and the Cotswolds.
 The museum offers a fascinating look into the local history and culture of the area and features a diverse range of exhibits.
 These exhibits include displays on the natural world and textiles, as well as hands-on activities, a range of art, and some interesting photography.

 For families with young children, the museum has a dedicated children’s area where they can engage in creative play and learn about local wildlife.
 There are also plenty of workshops, storytelling sessions, and outdoor activities available throughout the year.
-Bring along a picnic and enjoy the beautiful grounds or make it a great day out and grab a drink and bite to eat in the onsite cafe.
+Bring along a picnic and enjoy the beautiful grounds.
+Or grab a drink and bite to eat in the onsite cafe.

 4. Discover Aviation History at The Jet Age Museum

 Discover an exciting world of aviation including military, civilian, and space exploration.
-A highlight of your day at Jet Age Museum will be the cockpit tours where you get the chance to climb inside some of the aircraft and put yourself in the shoes of a pilot and their crew members.
+A highlight of your day at Jet Age Museum will be the cockpit tours.
+During these tours, you’ll get the chance to climb inside some of the aircraft cockpits and put yourself in the shoes of a pilot and their crew.

 5. Spend The Day At The Ashmolean Museum

 The Ashmolean Museum was opened in 1683 and is now considered to be the oldest public museum in the UK.
-It offers visitors an incredibly rich and diverse collection of artefacts from around the world, ranging from Egyptian mummies and classical sculptures to modern art and Chinese paintings.
+It offers visitors an incredibly rich and diverse collection of artefacts from around the world.
+Discover Egyptian mummies, classical sculptures, modern art and Chinese paintings.

 Some highlights include an important collection of Egyptian pre-Dynastic sculptures and ceramics and the most famous violin in the world; the Stradivari’s Messiah.
 The museum also has an onsite cafe to grab a bite to eat and a gift shop for you to peruse.